lammps/lammps/doc/src/fix_rheo_oxidation.rst

 Every timestep, particles check neighbors within a distance of *cut*.
 This distance must be smaller than the kernel length defined in :doc:`fix rheo <fix_rheo>`.
-Bonds of type *btype* are created between pairs of particles that satisfy one of two conditions.
-First, if both particles are on the fluid surface, or within a distance of *rsurf* from the surface.
-Secondly, if one particle is on the fluid surface and the other bond is solid.
-This process is further described in :ref:`(Clemmer) <howto_rheo_clemmer>`.
+Bonds of type *btype* are created between a fluid particle and either a fluid or solid neighbor.
+The fluid particles must also be on the fluid surface, or within a distance of *rsurf* from the surface.
+This process is further described in :ref:`(Clemmer) <howto_rheo_clemmer2>`.

-If used in conjunction with solid bodies, such as those generated by the *react* option of :doc:`fix rheo/thermal <fix_rheo_thermal>`, it is recommended that one uses a :doc:`hybrid bond style <bond_hybrid>` with different bond types for solid and oxide bonds.
+If used in conjunction with solid bodies, such as those generated by the *react* option of :doc:`fix rheo/thermal <fix_rheo_thermal>`, it is recommended to use a :doc:`hybrid bond style <bond_hybrid>` with different bond types for solid and oxide bonds.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 No information about this fix is written to :doc:`binary restart files <restart>`.
-None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.
+None of the :doc:`fix_modify <fix_modify>` options
+are relevant to this fix.
 No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.
 No parameter of this fix can be used with the *start/stop* keywords of